 The device is assumed to provide networking functionality as its core function and not provide functionality/services that could be deemed as general purpose computing.
 For example, the device should not provide a computing platform for general purpose applications (unrelated to networking functionality).

+In the case of vNDs, the VS is considered part of the TOE with only one vND instance for each physical hardware platform.
+The exception being where components of the distributed TOE run inside more than one virtual machine (VM) on a single VS. There are no other guest VMs on the physical platform providing non-Network Device functionality.

 [OE.NO_GENERAL_PURPOSE]

 A.NO_THRU_TRAFFIC_PROTECTION

-A standard/generic network device does not provide any assurance regarding the protection of traffic that traverses it.
-The intent is for the network device to protect data that originates on or is destined to the device itself, to include administrative data and audit data.
-Traffic that is traversing the network device, destined for another network entity, is not covered by the ND cPP.
-It is assumed that this protection will be covered by cPPs and PP-Modules for particular types of network devices (e.g., firewall).
+A standard/generic Network Device does not provide any assurance regarding the protection of traffic that traverses it.
+The intent is for the Network Device to protect data that originates on or is destined to the device itself, to include administrative data and audit data.
+Traffic that is traversing the Network Device, destined for another network entity, is not covered by the ND cPP.
+It is assumed that this protection will be covered by cPPs and PP-Modules for particular types of Network Devices (e.g., firewall).

 [OE.NO_THRU_TRAFFIC_PROTECTION]